evan-erdos/trail-of-cthulhu/story/prose-outline.md

 the PCs are free to return to the lab.
 Salvaging tools, they work on decoding what they saw in the Observatory.

-After many hours of codebreaking, they learn a horrible truth.
+After many hours of codebreaking, they realize that they don't have enough information to break the code.

-The blinking object they noticed through the telescope was sending coordinates.
-Plotting them, they realize that although the coordinates are very imprecise, they roughly correlate to the capitals of every major country in the world.
+However, they are able to decrypt small snippets of information.
+Even though they can only make out bits and pieces, they deduce that the Soviets are in North Africa looking for an artefact.
+It's apparently very powerful, and they plan to weaponize it.

+If it is as powerful as the communications indicate, and if the Soviets do intend to weaponize it, it could give them a critical advantage over the United States, rendering the US policy of brinksmanship useless.

+If the PCs do not act, and soon, the Soviet Union might become the world's *only* superpower.

 Act II : **The Awakening**